-I have been involved with The Young Walter Scott Prize since being invited to become its first Director by the Duchess of Buccleuch in 2014.
+I have been involved with The Young Walter Scott Prize since being invited to become its founding Director by the Duchess of Buccleuch in 2014.
 I am also Artistic Director of the Imagining History Programme UK, the prize’s Writing Development arm.

 The aim of YWSP is to challenge young minds to explore our rapidly changing world by engaging with the places and people of their own histories.
 In 2021, we awarded our fourth pair of winners.
 Read more here

 IHUK is national programme of writing and historical exploration workshops that take place in a range of sites of historical interest across the UK.
 We have developed partnerships with local and national Heritage Education organisations, and with schools and 6th Form Colleges.

 During pandemic times we have been exploring new ways to engage with the remarkable and growing energy of young writers who choose to explore history as a source material for writing.
 In 2020 we created Times Shifting an international online collaborative writing programme for writers from 15 years and up, to explore the current historical turning point.
 This led to a new anthology of their writing – Times Shifting – New Voices from a Changed World – published in February 2021.
 More here

 I have been a practitioner of The Feldenkrais Method® since 1999, leading classes in Awareness through Movement® and giving lessons in Functional Integration®.
 I first encountered Feldenkrais in my training at the Ecole Lecoq in Paris in the early 80s, and since my qualification as a practitioner in 2001, it has slowly become the practical underpinning philosophy for everything that I do.